-In short, CMPs help marketers ensure that the content that gets targeted, served, and optimized in the distribution phase of their process is meaningful, engaging, on-brand and compliant.
+In short, Content Marketing Platforms help marketers ensure that the content that gets targeted, served, and optimized in the distribution phase of their process is meaningful, engaging, on-brand and compliant.

 It also helps you save time in the creation and the promotion of content, while the measurement can focus on the wider business objectives, going beyond the social KPIs.

 When it comes to CMPs, there are plentiful options.
 Choosing one of them is a major decision that will profoundly influence the efficiency of your organization and the satisfaction of your team.
 Doing thorough research and carefully considering your options before committing to a platform is crucial.